-Comprehensive insurance is one of three insurance coverages, along with Collision insurance and Fire and Theft with Combined Additional Coverage insurance, that make up the Physical Damage insurance package.
+Comprehensive insurance is one of three insurance coverages, along with Collision coverage and Fire and Theft with Combined Additional Coverage, that make up Physical Damage insurance.

 Comprehensive insurance provides protection for your vehicle in case it is damaged by something other than a collision with another vehicle or object.
 Comprehensive insurance pays to repair or replace your vehicle in case of: